Elektroarzt/simplebus2-mqtt-bridge/README.md

 ## Overview

-This project focuses on integrating Comelit intercom systems running Simplebus2 protocol into a Smart Home, typically equipped with an MQTT broker for information exchange.
+This project focuses on integrating Comelit intercom systems running the Simplebus2 protocol into a Smart Home, typically equipped with an MQTT broker for information exchange.
 The following functions have been implemented:

 -   Doorbell signal for the main entrance
 -   Doorbell signal for the apartment door